scieloorg/cited-references/README.md

 ## Collect Document

-Collects Documents through the [articlemeta api](https://github.com/scieloorg/articlemetaapi).
-It receives the PIDs collected by the `Collect PIDs` script as data input to obtain the documents.
+Collects Documents through the endpoint [http://articlemeta.scielo.org/api/v1/article](http://articlemeta.scielo.org/api/v1/article).
+It receives the list of PIDs collected by the `Collect PIDs` script as data input to obtain the documents from the remote database SciELO. _The script collects the documents in an async manner_.

+**How to use**

+`$ ./collect_document.py new-pids-from-2019-06-01.csv refSciELO_001`

+The script will collect all the documents (pids in the list `new-pids-from-2019-06-01.csv`) from the remote database SciELO and insert them into the local database (`refSciELO_001`).

 ## Analyze Document